wjlgatech/deep-reinforcement-learning/p1_navigation/README.md

 ### Instructions

-Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
+Follow the instructions in `Navigation.ipynb` to get started with training your own agent and test how it works!

+#### Train and Test the Smart Agent in terminal
+1. Open up a terminal and go to the folder containing train.py and test.py.

+2. To train the smart agent: $python train.py

+3. To test the trained agent: $python test.py

 ### (Optional) Challenge: Learning from Pixels